 Here is is a doc with more info on making your own sets

-NB It is highly recommended to keep a copy of Sets you create off the iPad, eg on your main computer or on cloud storage.
+NB It is highly recommended to keep a copy of Sets you create off your device, e.g. on your main computer or on cloud storage.
 You can export Sets using the Export function within the main app File menu.
-Or you can conveniently use the iOS Files program to copy off the Sets eg via Airdrop.
+On iOS and android you can conveniently see the share menu appear when you export a set, allowing you to offload it to any cloud storage destination.
+On iOS; AirDrop is a quick way to transfer files to other Apple devices, you can even go into the Jamm Pro/Packs folder on the files app and copy extracted packs from there.

 The top of the Store shows various options for Sorting and Filtering the Stores contents to help you locate the Sets you want.